cjp0421/cors-proxy-docs/content/handler/signature.md

 +++

 Your Lambda handler is a normal Go function with a very specific signature.
-API Gateway sends your frontend request into this function, and Lambda expects a structured response in return.
+API Gateway (using HTTP API payload **v2**) sends your frontend request into this function, and Lambda expects a structured response in return.

 {{% code file="example/main_example.go" codeLang="go" %}}
+func Handler(
+    ctx context.Context,
+    event events.APIGatewayV2HTTPRequest,
-func Handler(ctx context.Context, event events.APIGatewayProxyRequest) (events.APIGatewayProxyResponse, error) {
+) (events.APIGatewayV2HTTPResponse, error) {
     // logic here
 }
 {{% / code %}}